bokgyeong/bokgyeong.github.io/_pages/about.md

 I am a Ph.D. student in the Department of Statistics at the Pennsylvania State University.
 I am currently working with Dr. Murali Haran.

-I received my M.A. in Applied statistics from Yonsei University in South Korea in 2018, and my B.A. in Business administration and Applied statistics from the same in 2016.
-During my Master’s program, I worked as a research assistant under the supervision of Dr. Taeyoung Park.
+I received my M.A. in Applied statistics from Yonsei University in South Korea in 2018 and worked with Dr. Taeyoung Park.
+I received my B.A. in Business administration and Applied statistics from the same in 2016.

 My research is in the areas of statistical computing, Bayesian methods, and spatiotemporal models.